IgniteUI/igniteui-docfx/en/components/carousel.md

 #### Pan gestures
 <div class="divider--half"></div>

-By default the carousel can be used for any kind of touch devices.
-This is optional and can be changed by setting `false` to the [gesturesSupport]({environment:angularApiUrl}/classes/igxcarouselcomponent.html#gesturessupport) property.
+By default, the carousel can be used on any touch-enabled device.
+This is optional and can be changed by setting the [gesturesSupport]({environment:angularApiUrl}/classes/igxcarouselcomponent.html#gesturessupport) property to `false`.

-The carousel [animations](carousel.md#animations) are fully supported on a touch device, which makes it consistent with any platform and a perfect tool for building a progressive web application ([PWA](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps)) with.
+The carousel [animations](carousel.md#animations) are fully supported on touch devices, which makes the carousel consistent with any platform and great when used in progressive web applications ([PWA](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps)).

 #### Keyboard navigation
 <div class="divider--half"></div>